harness/developer-hub/docs/internal-developer-portal/flows/service-onboarding-pipelines.md

 ## How to write IDP Workflows

 Workflows in Harness IDP is powered by the [Backstage Software Template](https://backstage.io/docs/features/software-templates/writing-templates).
 You can create your own Workflows with a small yaml definition which describes the Workflow and its metadata, along with some input variables that your Workflow will need, and then a list of actions which are then executed by the scaffolding service.
-Read more on [How to build your Workflows](/docs/internal-developer-portal/flows/flows-input).
 Here's an example Workflow definition YAML:

 <details>